miker704/Strife/patches.md

     - Switch to Global ScrollBar Variants in Active Now Section.
     - Switch to Global ScrollBar Variant in Explore Servers Side NavBar.
     - Switch to Global ScrollBar Variants in Main Explore Servers Page.
+    - Switch to Global ScrollBar Variants in Dm Server Members List.